Ikarie XB-1: Synopsis

-In the year 2163, the starship Ikarie XB-1 (Ikarus XB-1) is sent to the mysterious "White Planet" orbiting the star Alpha Centauri.
+In the year 2163, the starship Ikarie XB-1 is sent to the mysterious "White Planet" orbiting the star Alpha Centauri.
 Travelling at near-light speed, the journey takes around 28 months for the astronauts, although the effects of relativity mean that 15 years will have elapsed on Earth by the time they reach their destination.
 During the flight, the 40-strong multinational crew must adjust to life in space, as well as dealing with various hazards they encounter, including a derelict 20th century spaceship armed with nuclear weapons and a deadly radioactive "dark star" whose radiation causes the mental illness in the crew and all of them gradually fall asleep.
-After some time they suddenly wake up and one person, most affected by the "dark star", suffers a mental breakdown and threatens to destroy the spacecraft demanding the immediate retun.
-Eventually the ship approaches the "White Planet", and the crew sees the civilized world in the viewscreens.
+After some time they suddenly wake up and one person, most affected by the "dark star", suffers a mental breakdown and threatens to destroy the spacecraft demanding the immediate return.
+Eventually the ship approaches the "White Planet", and the crew sees an industrial world in the viewscreens.